Marcroth0/canned-water/README.md

 - People who are environmentally friendly

 The visitors are looking for a product that makes caring about the environment cool.

+## Strategy

+Search engine optimization:

+The site have a sitemap as well as robots.txt generated which helps google spiders locate the platform and its products.
+After research I've concluded several keywords and description registered within the meta tags of the header.

 ## Structure